-- 4 cups pasteurized (not ultra-pasteurized or UHT) heavy cream, room temperature
+- 4 cups pasteurized heavy cream (not ultra-pasteurized or UHT), room temperature

 - Combine cream and yogurt in a 2-quart jar or container with a tight-fitting lid, cover, and shake to combine.
 Remove lid, cover with a clean kitchen towel, butter muslin or triple layer of cheesecloth, securing in place with a rubber band.
 Place jar in a warm place, preferably 75 degrees F, and let sit until thickened to the consistency of yogurt, 18 to 48 hours.
 (If temperature dips much below 75 degrees, culture may take up to 60 hours).
 Once thickened, remove the kitchen towel, cover jar with lid, and transfer to refrigerator until mixture registers 60 degrees F, about 2 hours.